With Go Insurance you get affordable travel insurance with the cover you actually need. Find out what's covered and receive a quote today.

 Unlike many other insurers, Go Insurance is one of the few companies that prides itself on the fact that it does not outsource its claims handling.
 This means you get to deal with the same company and the same people right throughout the insurance process, guaranteeing the peace of mind that comes with knowing you will be looked after if you make a claim.

-Go Insurance Travel Insurance Benefits
+What can Go Insurance Travel Insurance cover me for?

 - Cancellation/curtailment.
 If you are forced to cancel or cut short your trip due to unexpected circumstances, for example the death of a family member or the loss of your job, you will be provided with cover for any non-refundable costs.
 The cost of resuming your trip after having to return home following the death or serious illness of a loved one is also covered.